-We used a framework to brainstorm product metrics to help get clarity about what growth means: how is growth reflected as tangible goals, what user metrics represent these goals, and what are the supporting metrics for the representing metrics.
+We used a framework to brainstorm user metrics to help get clarity about what growth means to us: how is growth reflected as tangible goals; what user metrics represent these goals; and what are the supporting metrics for the representing metrics?

 - What is the business goal: Acquire new customers to generate more revenue.

-- What’s the user metrics that reflect the goal: Improve the conversion rate from new users to paying customers.
+- What are the user metrics that reflect the goal: Improve the conversion rate from new users to paying customers.

-- What’s the supporting Metrics: Active user engagement, higher product usage such as query usage, dashboard usage, alert usage.
+- What are the supporting metrics: Active user engagement, higher product usage such as query usage, dashboard usage, alert usage.

-After we defined the metrics we care about, we start to track it with a tool called Pendo.
-Since Pendo doesn’t require code instrumentation to track the user metrics, it’s easier for product managers and UX designers to set it up by ourselves.
+After we defined the metrics we care about, we start to track them with a tool called Pendo.
+Since Pendo doesn’t require code instrumentation to track the user metrics, it’s easier for non-technical people like product managers and UX designers to set it up by ourselves.

-Understand the product holistically before dive into individual data points
+Understand the product holistically before diving into individual data points

-Wavefront by VMware is a SaaS product, it has a 30-day free trial for SRE and Developers to try and explore how our products help them monitoring their applications.
+Wavefront by VMware is a SaaS platform with a 30-day free trial for SRE and Developers to try the product hands-on.
 Here is the end-to-end process of converting from trial users to paying customers:

 - Aware: Users will first become aware of Wavefront’s solution.

-- Sign up: Users decided to sign up for a free trial to explore the product.
+- Sign up: Users decide to sign up for a free trial to explore the product.

-- Try: Users became more interested in our product.
+- Try: Users become more interested in our product.

 - POC: Users will talk to our salespeople for a proof-of-concept.

-- Buy: If they decided to purchase they will be entering in a contract.
+- Buy: If they decide to purchase they will be entering in a contract.

-In the first three steps “Aware, Sign up, Try”, the growth is more likely to be driven by the product itself, there is not much sales pitch or hand-holding.
+In the first three steps “Aware, Sign up, Try”, the growth is more likely to be driven by the product itself; there is not much sales pitching or hand-holding.
 We want more organic growth in this process.

 Do experiments and track the results and continue to learn